Navigating Career Change and Transitions: Is a Career Coach Your Compass?

 The path to a new career is often nonlinear and can be filled with unexpected challenges.
 This section offers strategies for staying resilient and maintaining momentum.

-• Embrace the Learning Curve: Be prepared for a period of adjustment and continuous learning in your new role or industry.
+• Embrace the Learning Curve: Be prepared for adjustment and continuous learning in your new role or industry.

 • Seek Support: Don't hesitate to seek support from mentors, career coaches, and peers who can provide guidance and encouragement.